 No matter how strategic the defense, a defendant may find themselves facing an unfavorable judgment or harsh sentence.
 The criminal appeal process provides an opportunity to change the outcome of a criminal trial; however, the process is incredibly complex.

 While the legalities of the appeal process will be handled by your criminal defense or appellate attorney, it’s important that defendants in a criminal case are aware of what is involved in an appeal and what can be done to increase the chances of earning a favorable ruling from the Texas appellate courts.
-Here’s what the Dallas appellate attorneys at the Law Office of Broden & Mickelsen think you should know.
+Here’s what the Dallas appellate attorneys at the Broden & Mickelsen, LLP think you should know.

 What to Know About the Appeals Process in Texas